annotell/public-docs/docs-src/docs/kognic-io/working_with_scenes_and_inputs.md

 )
 ```

-This would trigger the scene creation process, and once the scene is created, inputs are created in all requests in
+This would trigger the scene creation process, and once the scene is created, request inputs are created in all requests in
 the given batch.
 If the `batch` parameter is omitted, the latest open batch for the project will be used.
 We also provide
-a wrapper function `create_inputs` to help with this process, see [Creating Multiple Inputs With One Call](#creating-multiple-inputs-with-one-call).
+a wrapper function `create_inputs` to help with this process, see [Creating Multiple Request Inputs With One Call](#creating-multiple-inputs-with-one-call).

 ## List Scenes